 Dr. Dasha Nicholls

-I lead the Child and Adolescent Mental Health research team in the Division of Psychiatry.
+I lead the Child and Adolescent Mental Health research team in the Division of Psychiatry and also the Multimorbidity and Mental Health theme in Northwest London Applied Research Collaboration.
+I am also Clinical and Strategic Director for National Audits and Research at the Royal College of Psychiatrists, and a practising Child and Adolescent Psychiatrist in CNWL Children and Young People’s Eating Disorders Service.
 My research aims to improve understanding and interventions for children and young people (CYP) with feeding and eating disorders and obesity.
 In particular my research focuses on risk factors and early intervention for disordered eating behaviour, and seeks practical and scale-able solutions, from parent training to policy change, that directly influence outcomes.
-I am also a practising Child and Adolescent Psychiatrist in CNWL Children and Young People’s Eating Disorders Service.
+Increasingly I am working in CYP population mental health, working through schools and with CYP presenting in mental health crisis at emergency departments to support supported self-care through digital technology.
+I lead a cross Faculty network for Mental Health Research at Imperial College, bringing together scientists from a range of disciplines to collaborate on mental health research.

 Professor Phillippa Diedrichs is a research psychologist known internationally for creating evidence-based strategies to improve body image and mental health in community, business, and policy settings.
 With a PhD in Health Psychology, she is passionate about creating environments that accept diversity in appearance and support people, particularly girls and women, to live free from the constraint of appearance concerns.